-Home > Professional Development & Events > Annual Meeting > Preconference Events
+Home > Professional Development & Events > 2023 Annual Meeting > Preconference Activities

-Preconference programs and tours are not included in the AACTE Annual Meeting pricing — preregistration and an additional fee are required to participate.
-If you’ve already registered for the conference and would like to add a preconference offering, contact our registration team at email@example.com.
+Preconference programs, which are open to all members and nonmembers, and tours are not included in the AACTE Annual Meeting pricing — preregistration and an additional fee are required to participate.
+If you’ve already registered for the conference and would like to add a preconference offering, contact our registration team at firstname.lastname@example.org.

 Cultivating Academic Success through the Effective Use of Character Preconference